 - Ensure the school is fully accessible to spotlight learners

 - Provide personalised support to spotlight learners to enable them to make the most out of school

-Mrs Briffaut, Assistant Headteacher, oversees our Spotlight Learner strategy.
-She is supported by two Raising Standards Leaders (RSLs) who were appointed to post from September 2018 – Miss Victory and Mrs Harman.
+Mr Haines, Assistant Headteacher, oversees our Spotlight Learner strategy.
+He is supported by a Raising Standards Leaders (RSL) who was appointed to post from September 2018 – Mrs Harman.
 Between them, they monitor the academic progress, attendance and welfare of disadvantaged students and determine how the additional funding received by the school is spent.

-- Parents in receipt of Free School Meals can request on how the school spends the grant and these should be directed to Mrs Briffaut in writing.
+- Parents in receipt of Free School Meals can request on how the school spends the grant and these should be directed to Mr Haines in writing.

 - Whilst the school is encouraging ideas on how parents would like to spend the grant the final decision on how the grant is spent rests ultimately with the school.